xavibenjamin/brightlycolored.org/README.md

 ## Contributing

-Here are some guidelines for contributing to *The Bold Report*.
+Here are some guidelines for contributing to *Brightly Colored*.
 First time contributors can open Pull Requests, once you’ve written a few times, I’ll add you as a contributor to this repo.

 ### Writing CSS